pulsar-edit/documentation/docs/using-pulsar/movement.md

 layout: doc.ejs
 ---

-While it's pretty easy to move around Pulsar by clicking with the mouse or using the arrow keys, there are some keybindings that may help you keep your hands on the keyboard and navigate around a little faster.
+While it’s pretty easy to move around Pulsar by clicking with the mouse or using the arrow keys, there are some keybindings that may help you keep your hands on the keyboard and navigate around a little faster.

 :::tabs#using-pulsar-movement-keybindings